iherman/rdfjs-c14n/README.md

 - the `canonicalize` method, that returns an N-Quads document containing the (sorted) quads of the dataset, and using the canonical blank node ids
 - the `canonicalizeDetailed` method, that returns an Object of the form:
-  - `canonicalized_dataset`: a Set or Array of Quad instances, using the canonical blank node ids
+  - `canonicalized_dataset`: a Set of Quad instances, using the canonical blank node ids
   - `canonical_form`: an N-Quads document containing the (sorted) quads of the dataset, using the canonical blank node ids
   - `issued_identifier_map`: a `Map` object, mapping the original blank node ids (as used in the input) to their canonical equivalents
   - `bnode_identifier_map`: `Map` object, mapping a blank node to its (canonical) blank node id

-- A Set or an Array of Quad instances, if the input was a Set or an Array, respectively;
-- A Set of Quad instances if the input was an N-Quads document.

 The separate [testing folder](https://github.com/iherman/rdfjs-c14n/tree/main/testing) includes a tiny application that runs some specification tests, and can be used as an example for the additional packages that are required.